• Sati

 The only way these statistics can be achieved is through high birth rates.

-Adolescent pregnancy poses public health risks, including higher maternal mortality, low birth weight, and severe neonatal complications.
-It can also adversely impact mental, physical, and social well-being, and remains a leading cause of death amongst adolescent girls globally.
+It can also adversely affect mental, physical, and social well-being, and remains a leading cause of death amongst adolescent girls globally.

-Factors that contribute to high rates of adolescent pregnancy vary by country but can be broken down into 3 major buckets:
+These factors vary by country but can be broken down into three major buckets:

 1. Rate of child marriage